|As of April 2, 2018

 getting rich doing it, but it has been something I'm really good at and

-I have really enjoyed being able to support the Volvo brand (especially
+I have really enjoyed being able to support Volvo owners and

 Holdings in Sweden has

-now hired attorneys in the USA to order it to stop.
-Volvo states
+now hired attorneys in the USA to order me to stop.

 the use of their logo